project-generator/project_generator/README.md

 Once installed, test if project_generator is recognized:

 ```
-project_generator --version
+pgen --version
 ```
 This should print the current installed version.
+You can use pgen or project_generator as a command.

 ##### Using directly the repository
 In case of using this repository directly, be aware, the project generator is using relative paths.
 To solve this, create a simple run.py script and place there: